JishuDEVnath/Basic-_Stock_predictor/README.md

 In this project I have used vscode inbuilt jupyter notebook but you can use any online notebook.

-**Run the app.py from the terminal by typing 'streamlit run app.py'.
+**Run the app.py from the terminal by typing `streamlit run app.py`.